anirbanmukherjee2709/tsai_end2.0_Session_4/Stanford Sentiment Tree Bank/README.md

 - **random_swap**: we randomly swap the order of two words in a sentence.
 To achieve this, we smaple two indices (index1 != index2; index1 & index2 < length of sentence > 1)
 - **translate_and_back**: we take a sentence and convert it to a language randomly chosen from the **_google_trans_new_** library's list of languages and then translate it back to english, which is the original language of our tweet.
 We use translate only 4% of the times to limit the API calls to google server and avoid bad_request timeouts

-We augment each of the tweet 6 times, **randomly** choosing one of the 4 augmentation techniques mentioned above with probabilities of 32% each for the first three and 4% for translate_and_back.
+We augment each of the tweet 6 times, **randomly** choosing one of the 4 augmentation techniques mentioned above with probabilities of 33% each for the first three and 1% for translate_and_back.
 We have kept our augmentation per tweet to 6 times so as to reduce our data augmentation runtime.
 This can be exceeded to 16 based on the paper[^1].

 ## Model and Loss function
-As discussed in proposed architecture, we use a model with embedding, 2 LSTM and fully connected layers.
+As discussed in proposed architecture, we use a model with embedding (600), 3 LSTM and 2 fully connected layers.
 First we pass our augmented and original dataset through _spacy_ to tokenize it.
-Post tokenizing, we split the data into training and validation dataset in a 80:20 ratio.
-Using train dataset we create a vocabulary.
-To feed train and validation dataset into our model, we create a bucket-iterator.
+We tokenize the training, validation and testing daya individually as our dataset is already split into train-valid-test hence we teh same split to create the bucketiterators.
+Using train dataset we created a vocabulary.

 We use _Adam_ optimiser with a learning rate of 2*10^-4 and _CrossEntropyLoss_